chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 Maybe Type
 ----------

+- Construction / Deconstruction
+- Querying
+- Matching
+- Programming with Side-Effects
+- Beyond the Basics

 The `Maybe<T>` struct is a lot like the `Nullable<T>` class but without any restriction on the underlying type: _it provides a way to tell the absence or the presence of a value_ - this class is sometimes referred to as the _Option type_.

-There is a [proposal](https://github.com/dotnet/csharplang/blob/master/proposals/nullable-reference-types.md) to add nullable reference types to C#, nevertheless it won't render this type obsolete; even if they might look similar, they carry different semantics.
+There is a [proposal](https://github.com/dotnet/csharplang/blob/master/proposals/nullable-reference-types.md) to add nullable reference types to C#, nevertheless it won't render this type obsolete; even if they look similar, they carry different semantics.

 #### Construction / Deconstruction
 A `Maybe<T>` object exists in two states, it either contains a value or it does